The aim of

 Linda Zeb Hang is a queer Hmong-American, Rotterdam-based artist best known for their conceptual artist’s books, hypnagogic book design, sculptural installations, fine art printmaking and experimental video art.

 Their conte of scanning voices cross-sections the invisible density, flavor profiles, and omniscient presence of the woven, yet frayed environment.
-They consider innovative organizing and bookbinding to be objective oxygen, interacting with media to animate the duality and ‘non-duality’ of space.
+They consider innovative organizing to be objective oxygen, interacting with media to animate the duality and ‘non-duality’ of space.

-STOCKTON CA ATELIER, 2023
+ATELIER, 2023

 In their expanded publishing practice, Zeb Hang weaves distinctive flavor profiles, such as letter-locking, abstract drawings, paintings, poetry, textiles, dance and music into mood architecture, scenography, storytelling and sentient patterns.
 Forming close textures with publics, while designing relationships inherent and persistent in complexities of matter, regardless of their craft.